open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/deployment/docker/volumes.md

     ...
 ```
 ## Volumes for ingestion container
 Following are the changes we have to do while mounting the directory for ingestion in OpenMetadata.
-Here we will maintaing different directory for dag_generated_configs, dags and secrets.
+Here we will maintaining different directory for dag_generated_configs, dags and secrets.
 - Remove the below section from the docker-compose.yml file.
 Open the file `docker-compose.yml` downloaded from the Release page [Link](https://github.com/open-metadata/OpenMetadata/releases/download/0.13.0-release/docker-compose.yml) .